scalawithcats/scala-with-cats/src/pages/monads/writer.md

 Vector("msg1", "msg2", "msg3").tell
 ```

-If we have both a result and a log,
+If we have both a result and a log
-in addition to using `Writer.apply` as we did above
+we can either use `Writer.apply` as we did above,
-we can use the `writer` syntax
+or we can use the `writer` syntax
 from [`cats.syntax.writer`][cats.syntax.writer]:

 ```tut:book:silent